How to Write a Statement of Teaching Philosophy for an Online Teaching Job

 How an Adult Learns

 There are some principles to adult learning that, again, you should study and embody.
 How does an adult learn best?
 Demonstrate that you understand this in your teaching philosophy.
-Here’s the main points.
+Here’s the main points:

 Adults learn because they want to learn.
 The adult student responds well to self-directed learning where they can learn new skills (that will help them in their careers, or in their lives in general) or get the knowledge they desire, and when this interest is coupled with self-directed learning, the adult student will be excited and therefore motivated.
+The adult will insist, then, that what they are learning must be relevant.
+The adult student is likely to have practical goals, and they will want to know how the knowledge you are teaching them can be applied to their lives and connected to their goals.

+This is a crucial point: how do you make content relevant to students?
+Especially self-directed adults?
 The adult will learn best by “hands-on” learning; that is, they learn by doing, by practicing, and by participating, and the classwork allows them to experiment with methods.
 By doing so, they integrate what they are learning in your class into their experience as a parent, a worker, a manager.
 What kinds of activities have you done in a classroom to encourage hands-on, participatory learning?
+The adult learns not by learning things in a certain order but by working to solve a problem.
+Adults work toward solutions, which is practicality in action that makes knowledge concrete.
+What kind of questions do you pose in the classroom?
+What problems do you pose for students to examine?

 Adults, unlike children, have experience—and lots of it.
 How can you use their unique experience in the classroom?
 How can you incorporate their experience into classroom discussions?
 Think, too, that experience is a real boon, but it can also be a liability; after all, some of your adult students may not know things you take for granted.
 Some may have been out of school for a long, long time.
+The adult learns best in an informal environment—and you are the designer of that environment.
+Although there will be a curriculum, you should think of curriculum being in terms of “student-centered” rather than “teacher-centered.”
+How have you fostered collaboration among students?
+How have you made the class inviting to students that are often diverse?
+Where have you encouraged networking among students and people in their experience outside the class?

 Speaking of collaboration, the adult student wants to collaborate in their own learning process.
 Rote learning isn’t enough for them.
 Socialization is critical to adults, who want to be an active participant in the culture of the class, collaborating with other students and the instructor.
 To say it simply, they don’t want to be told what to do.
 They do want a say.
+Adults are not kids.
+They are fully developed human beings who expect agency in their lives, including their education.
+How do you make education meaningful for adults?
+This is the core of your teaching philosophy, specifically as it relates to “adult learning.”

 Those are the basics in andragogy.
 Now let’s look at how that applies in an online environment.